fwilliams/point-cloud-utils/README.md

 # v is a nv by 3 NumPy array of vertices
 # n is a nv by 3 NumPy array of vertex normals
-# n is a nv by 4 NumPy array of vertex colors
+# c is a nv by 4 NumPy array of vertex colors
 v, n, c = pcu.load_mesh_vnc("my_model.ply")

 # We'll use a voxel grid with 128 voxels per axis